Date night just got easier with this list of five local theaters that serve more than just popcorn and Junior Mints.

 Check, Please!
 Bay Area reviews these restaurants: Little Shin Shin (Oakland), The Refuge (San Carlos), Canela Bistro and Wine Bar (San Francisco).
 Watch Leslie Sbrocco share her wine tips about Central Coast wines.

 Check, Please!
-Bay Area reviews these restaurants: Maverick (San Francisco), Izakaya Yuzuki (San Francisco), Souk Savanh (Oakland).
-Leslie Sbrocco’s Wine Tips this episode are about Sake.
+Bay Area reviews these restaurants: Aslam’s Rasoi (San Francisco), Poesia (San Francisco), encuentro café and wine bar (Oakland).
+Watch Leslie Sbrocco shares her wine tips about Lodi wines.

 An art student has designed a line of jewelry specifically for tasting wine and cognac.
 One ring perches a petite wineglass atop your finger.
 Another is a miniature snifter.
 The spirit sippers aren’t available for purchase, but if you’re itching to don your stemware, try an old-fashioned tastevin.